bschwede/linkenhancer/README.md

 ### Home link
 Dynamic CSS styles can be applied to match the current theme, ensuring that the display contrasts well.
 Of course it is not limited to the home link use case.

-On this module admin page you can configure a JavaScript object to achieve this:
+On this module admin page you can configure a [JSON](https://en.wikipedia.org/wiki/JSON) object to achieve this:
 ```javascript
 {
   "*": ".homelink { color: #039; }",
   "colors_nocturnal": ".homelink { color: antiquewhite; }"
 }
 ```
-**Explanation:** The object key name is set to the theme name to be matched, and the value contains one or more css style rules.
+**Explanation:** The object key name is set to the theme name to be matched, and the string value contains one or more css style rules.
 In this example we have a fallback rule with key `*` that matches all themes unless there is a specific key.
 Theme *colors* is a special case, where we also have palettes.
 In order to address this combination the key is set to `theme name_palette name`.
 The Key *colors* matches to all subthemes.

 Just activate the option "Output of debug information on the JS console" in order to figure out the correct values.